GreenThumbProject/docs/docs/research/articles/growth-prediction.md

 Predicting plant growth time using environmental data and computer vision.

+> **Primary Reference**: Paper [3] - "A knowledge-and-data-driven modeling approach for simulating plant growth: A case study on tomato growth"

 ## Research Question

 > "How long will the plant take to grow or develop fruits?"